 Hippolyta having blonde hair instead of black, it's a subtle hint of Hades' role in Diana's birth.
 Since if she really was born of clay and her mother breathing life into through the gods blessing, then she would have been blonde just like her mother.

 In "Hereafter", after Superman is apparently killed, Flash stops Diana from killing Toyman, stating that they (especially Superman) "don't do that to [their] enemies".
 Flash forward to "Divided We Fall", when Luthor has apparently killed Flash: who springs forward to stop Superman from killing Luthor?
 Diana.
 And then she's stopped by Batman, who trusts Clark and knows he won't commit murder, because even in these circumstances, "[they] don't do that to [their] enemies".

 The focus on Batman and Wonder Woman's reaction is also a contrast to their Justice Lord counterparts.
 They were the first to witness the aftermath of Superman's murder of Luthor.
 And they accepted it.
-Here, they of course do not, which once again proves how Superman and the Justice League will never become like the Justice Lords.
+Here, they of course do not, which shows that the 'real' Justice League has taken to heart the lessons they learned by discovering the Justice Lords' dimension.

 Brought up in the Radar page: "Epilogue", which was meant to be the end of the DCAU, consists of Amanda Waller confessing to Terry the secrets about his origin.
 In other words, the Fat Lady is singing.